| 开发者 |

 Flow is ideal for content and editorial teams that need a simple review and approval workflow in WordPress without the overhead of enterprise-style configuration.
 It also works well for freelance developers and agencies who want a structured way to share in-progress work with clients for feedback and approval, without sending screenshots or asking clients to navigate the WordPress admin.

 Yes.
 Add the client as a user with a reviewer-eligible role, assign them as the reviewer, and send them the review page link.
 They land on a focused page with the page or post preview, leave inline comments anchored to specific content, and approve or request changes — without ever needing to learn the WordPress editor.
+In the PRO version you can even send the review link to an anonymous user without WordPress account or send the entire site for review!

 *.l10n.php translation file now declares a direct-access guard, resolving a Plugin Checker warning.font-family: "<post title>" instead of the real font name.<a> (gallery markup) no longer collapse to their intrinsic size.<a><img></a> markup now opens the comment popover when clicked instead of being swallowed by the review-page link guard.onclick="window.open( '…', '_self' )" handlers (common in galleries) no longer navigate the review iframe out of the chrome — same _blank bypass as target="_blank" anchors..entry-content / .wp-block-post-content.assets/blueprints/blueprint.json so the WordPress.org plugin page can spin up a one-click demo of the review experience (logged in as a reviewer with sample image/video content to comment on).template_include (e.g. Kallyas builder, other site-builder themes), so the dedicated review page renders correctly regardless of the active theme.button / [type=button] selectors.languages/, plus Domain Path header, so translate.wordpress.org community translations are picked up automatically.react-jsx-runtime script handle that core only registers from 6.6 onwards, restoring the review page chrome and editor sidebars on older WP versions.